 TLC = IRV + TV + ERV + RV

 The normal value range for adults is 5 to 7 liters.
 It depends on age, sex, height, mass, and ethnicity.
-You can read more on the normal values of lung capacities in this Statement of the European Respiratory Society.
+You can read more on the normal values of lung capacities in this.

 How to calculate vital capacity?

-Vital Capacity (VC) is the volume of air that can be expelled from the lungs after a maximal inhalation.
-The lung capacity calculator finds it by adding the Inspiratory Reserve Volume, Tidal Volume, and Expiratory Reserve Volume:
+Vital capacity (VC) is the volume of air that we can expel from the lungs after a maximal inhalation.
+The lung capacity calculator finds it by adding together the inspiratory reserve volume, tidal volume, and expiratory reserve volume:

 VC = IRV + TV + ERV

-The normal value range for adults is 3 to 5 liters.
-The predicted value of this capacity can be estimated based on a patient's sex, age and height - use our vital capacity calculator to find it and compare the results.
+The typical value range for adults is 3 to 5 liters.
+We can estimate the predicted value of this capacity based on a patient's sex, age, and height – use our vital capacity calculator to find it and compare the results.